 Marshall can accommodate tube diameters ranging from .5 mm to 8 mm (.020″ to .315″).
 Maximum wall thickness is approximately .5 mm (.020″) with most materials.

 Many medical device components that begin their process in our CNC laser tube cutting cell proceed to a secondary operation, such as a CNC laser welding process.
 In the welding process, the laser cut tube can be assembled to another tube or component.
 In many cases, CNC laser welding is the preferred method of assembly because no new material is introduced into the process.

 CNC 3D bending of finished laser cut tubing is also a proficiency of Marshall.
-It’s common for us to bend a laser cut tube component in both 2 dimensional and 3 dimensional configurations – often orienting off of a laser cut feature – so that feature is always the same place in the 3D bent component.
+It’s common for us to bend a laser cut tube component in both 2 dimensional and 3 dimensional configurations – often orienting off of a laser cut feature – resulting in that feature landing consistently in place within the 3D bent component.